debezium/debezium-design-documents/DDD-36.md

 While a fan-out of N readers increases the load on Oracle, it does provide the benefit to capture changes for PDBs in a way where high activity in one PDB does not cause latency for capturing changes to the other PDB.

+### Parallelization LogMiner reads

+With the new log-count/size based mining algorithm, this introduces the potential possibility to scale the reader thread using a fan-out worker strategy during bursts.
+There are some concerns with long-running transactions that need to be dealt with, but this architecture lends itself to scaling independent isolated portions of the pipeline.

 ## Open Items

 TBD

+## Appendix

+### Last Written High Watermark

+Oracle's system change number (SCN) is not unique, and can be assigned to two or more changes.
+In order, to create a high-watermark, one must use a concatenation of multiple values, that include things like the commit scn (CSCN), event scn (SCN), transaction id (XID), sequence within the transaction (SSN), and the relative byte access (RBA) in the transaction logs.